thunderrabbit/barefoot_rob/content/events/2022/08/14simple-summer-hike-mt-mitake.en.md

 I will be there, rain or shine.
-Bare feet are waterproof.  ;-) I always recommend self care, so if it's too hot or wet for you, no pressure to join this time.
+Bare feet are waterproof.  ;-) I always recommend self care, so if it's too hot or rainy for you, no pressure to join this time.
 I look forward to seeing you at a future event!

 That said, updates will be posted on this URL until the morning of the event: